wavefrontHQ/docs/pages/doc/alerts.md

 <li>(Recommended) Specify a list of alert targets for each severity.
 Wavefront notifies the target(s) when the alert changes state, for example, from CHECKING to FIRING, or when the alert is snoozed.
 You can specify up to ten different targets for each severity, but you can use each target only for one severity.
 Use commas to separate targets.

-For threshold alerts, you have to specify names of <a href="webhooks_alert_notification.html">custom alert targets</a> that you already created.
+For multi-threshold alerts, you have to specify names of <a href="webhooks_alert_notification.html">custom alert targets</a> that you already created.
 You cannot specify an email address or PagerDuty key.
 </li>

 <li>